swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ❯ swift package do-something
 ```

 This will invoke the plugin and only return when it completes.
-Since no other options were provided, this will pass all the targets in the package to the plugin.
+Since no other options were provided, this will pass all regular targets in the package to the plugin ("special" targets such as those that define plugins will be excluded).

 To pass a subset of the targets to the plugin, one or more `--target` options can be used in the invocation: